mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Provide more themes:** Even with the launch of Material v3, Material Design is seen as outdated by many.
   That's why we're working on a second design system that will offer the same high standard of quality as Material Design, but with an alternative design direction.
 - **Fewer breaking changes:** MUI Core v5 introduced some important breaking changes, especially because of the new styling solution.
-  Rest assured that we don’t expect to release any major updates this year—in fact, we aim to keep majors at least 12 months apart from each other.
+  Rest assured that we don't expect to release any major updates this year—in fact, we aim to keep majors at least 12 months apart from each other.
 - **Improve customization:** Common requests include making customization easier, providing more examples of common use-cases (like font-family and primary/secondary colors), and improving the theme capabilities.
   Even with the popularity of emotion and styled-components, there continues to be an enormous need to facilitate customization.